HaydenTranNZ/react-data-table-with-filters/README.md

 # Source Code

-The source is in the master branch
+The source code is in the master branch

 https://github.com/HaydenTranNZ/react-data-table-with-filters/tree/master